ethan-waldo/ESPotify/README.md

     - WiFiClientSecure
     - SpotifyArduino
     - ArduinoJson
+4. Log into the Spotify Developer Dashboard and create a new app.
-4. Follow the instuctions in the [getRefreshToken example](https://github.com/witnessmenow/spotify-api-arduino/blob/main/examples/getRefreshToken/getRefreshToken.ino) of the [SpotifyArduino library](https://github.com/witnessmenow/spotify-api-arduino) to obtain your Spotify Refresh Token.
+5. Follow the instuctions in the [getRefreshToken example](https://github.com/witnessmenow/spotify-api-arduino/blob/main/examples/getRefreshToken/getRefreshToken.ino) of the [SpotifyArduino library](https://github.com/witnessmenow/spotify-api-arduino) to obtain your Spotify Refresh Token.
-5. Modify the following lines in the config.h file to match your Spotify API credentials and WiFi network:
+6. Modify the following lines in the config.h file to match your Spotify API credentials and WiFi network:
     ```
     #define WIFI_SSID "Your WiFi SSID"
     #define WIFI_PASSWORD "Your WiFi password"